purplehazech/purplehazech-orcatamer/README.md

 ## install
 ### vagrant
-I use vagrant from http://vagrantup.com
+I use a vagrant install from http://vagrantup.com

 ### veewee